gpageot/JenkinsUE4/Documentation/P4_TIPS.md

 ## P4 client

-You can right client in the workspace view and select "Open command window here" in order to run perforce commandline (It will use P4V login)
+You can right client in the workspace view and select "Open command window here" in order to run perforce commandline (It will use the login information from P4V)